vulkano-rs/vulkano-www/content/guide/compute_pipeline/compute_pipeline.md

 ```
 NOTE: `vulkano-shaders` uses the crate `shaderc-sys` for the actual GLSL compilation step.

-When you build your project, an attempt will be made at automatigical SPIR-V install if don't already have it.
-SPIR-V also comes in [the Vulkan SDK](https://www.vulkan.org/tools#download-these-essential-development-tools)).
-See https://lib.rs/crates/shaderc-sys for installation instructions should the automatic system fail.
+When you build your project, an attempt will be made to automatically install shaderc if you don't already have it.
+shaderc also comes in [the Vulkan SDK](https://www.vulkan.org/tools#download-these-essential-development-tools)).
+See [shaderc-sys crate](https://lib.rs/crates/shaderc-sys) for installation instructions should the automatic system fail.

 Here is the syntax: